siddiskid/Snakes-and-Hackers-II/README.md

   </tr>
 </table>

+## What's next for Ryu's Conquest

+We believe that this Project possesses tremendous potential and can be taken forward.
+Time Clock can be added along with escalation in game difficulties.
+Also we need not restrict to only 4 planets and incorporate new games spanning numerous categories.
+As a future work we can work upon adding multiplayer and chat capabilities to enhance robustness of the project.

 ## Process to use
 1. Clone the repository using `git clone https://github.com/akshatsood2025/Snakes-and-Hackers-II.git`
+2. `cd Snakes-and-Hackers-II`
-2. Execute index.html in your browser
+3. Execute index.html in your browser

 ## Techstack
 <code><img height="100" src="https://freeiconshop.com/wp-content/uploads/edd/html-outline.png"></code>